 Many Amazon sellers say they sell on Amazon for the freedom the income provides.
 They're looking for a new job or to "be their own boss."
 Many are looking for extra money to support their kids, pay off debt, or even travel the world.
-Selling on Amazon gives you the opportunity to achieve your goals.
+Selling on Amazon allows you to achieve your goals.